unicornrainbow/git-spaces/README.md

     $ git clone git@github.com:blakefrost/git-spaces.git

-Finally, run make install from within the directory
+Finally, run `make install` from within the directory

-     $ make
+     $ make install

 You can uninstall at anytime, if need be, with `make uninstall`.